Erdubya/concert-tracker/README.md

 Allows for simple management of artists and concerts for multiple users, along with the ability to import and export their own data.

 # Dependencies
-* A web server with PHP support (Tested on Apache2 and Nginx)
+* A web server with PHP support (Tested on Apache2 and Nginx with PHP 5.6)
 * PostgreSQL or MySQL (Others may work, these are the only ones tested)

 # Installation